 It can be practical to have the contents of a BriefBuilder model available as a Word report.
-This article covers how to generate and predefine such reports.
+This article explains how to generate and predefine such reports.

 First, we will explain how you can generate a Word report, which is something that can be done by any user of the model.